-Multiple Tenure-Track Faculty Positions in Regenerative Biology & Engineering
+Tenure-Track Faculty Position in Regenerative Biology & Engineering

 The BioFrontiers Institute at the University of Colorado Boulder is pleased to announce a new faculty hiring initiative in Regenerative Biology and Engineering.
 We are building a community of scientists and engineers focused on ground-breaking research at the intersection of the biological sciences and bioengineering.
-We will recruit multiple faculty at the assistant, associate and full professor ranks for tenure-track positions in regenerative biology and engineering, broadly defined.
+We will recruit a faculty member at the assistant professor rank for a tenure-track position in regenerative biology and engineering, broadly defined.
+We will also consider exceptional candidates at the associate or full professor rank.
 Areas of interest include stem cell biology and organoids, tissues and organs on a chip, biomaterials, tissue engineering, diagnostics and drug delivery, immunoengineering, multiscale and multimodal optical imaging, biomechanics, and platform development for translational medicine.
 We seek creative, highly motivated individuals who will thrive in our interdisciplinary research environment and who will build new research collaborations across disciplines.

-Review of applications will begin on October 1, 2018.
+Review of applications will begin on October 1, 2021.
 All applications received by November 1 will receive full consideration.
-Review of applications will continue until the positions are filled.
+Review of applications will continue until December 1, 2021.
 The University of Colorado Boulder conducts background checks for all final applicants.
-As an Equal Opportunity/Affirmative Action employer, the University of Colorado is committed to diversity and equality in education and employment and sensitive to the needs of dual-career couples.
+As an Equal Opportunity/Affirmative Action employer, the University of Colorado is committed to diversity and equality in education and employment and is sensitive to the needs of dual-career couples.

 No available positions at this time.